ALTER TABLE¶

 index_parameters is as follows:

-• Rename the table.
-The renaming does not affect stored data.
-The new table name cannot be prefixed with the schema name of the original table.
+Rename the table.
+Changing the table name does not affect the stored data.
+The new table name can be prefixed with the schema name of the original table.
+The schema name cannot be changed at the same time.

 Note